nutritionfactsorg/daily-dozen-android/README.md

 Updates
 -------

+### Version 13
+- Can now switch between metric and Imperial units
+- Tapping on a date in the calendar or chart view now takes you to that date
+- Reverted the MPAndroidChart version as the newer library was causing crashes

 ### Version 12.2
 - Fixed black background issue on Samsung devices
 - You can now move the app to your device's SD card